 Considerations for Upgrading Reporting Services

 Upgrade is performed by SQL Server Setup.
 SQL Server Setup can be used to upgrade any or all SQL Server components, including Reporting Services.
-To upgrade an earlier version of SQL Server, run the SQL Server 2008 Setup program on a computer that has an earlier version of SQL Server installed.
-Setup detects the existing instances and prompts you to upgrade.
+To upgrade an earlier version of SQL Server:

 This topic highlights important considerations that you should be aware of before you upgrade Reporting Services.